Skip to Main Content

 State Veterinary Licensing - In order to practice veterinary medicine, some states also require a veterinarian to pass a state-specific examination.
 These exams typically test the vet's knowledge of the state's laws and regulations governing veterinary medicine.
 In order to maintain a state veterinary license, vets must obtain continuing education and may need to renew their license on a regular basis (often every 3 years).

-Companion Pet Clinic of Arizona's veterinary professionals are dedicated to offering you and your pet the finest care in veterinary medicine.
+Companion Pet Clinic of Gold Canyon's veterinary professionals are dedicated to offering you and your pet the finest care in veterinary medicine.
 Contact us today to learn more about the qualifications of our vets and our range of services.

 New Patients Welcome